smurfix/asyncswagger11/README.rst

 Copyright (c) 2013, Digium, Inc.
 Copyright (c) 2018, Matthias Urlichs

-Swagger.py is licensed with a `BSD 3-Clause
+aioswagger11 is licensed with a `BSD 3-Clause
 License <http://opensource.org/licenses/BSD-3-Clause>`__.

+The current author humbly requests that you share any further bug fixes or enhancements to this code.